 The rooms are homely and the staff very friendly towards helping you and your midwife.

 Generous nutritious meals served when you want them.

-Husbands/partners and family are made comfortable and husbands/partners are able to stay the first night with you after the birth.
+Husbands/partners and family are made comfortable and husbands/partners are able to stay with you after the birth.

 Double beds in all the postnatal rooms with heat pumps to be warm in winter and cool in summer.

 The birthing area is on ground level so you are encouraged to walk around outside or inside.
 Mobility can help labour progress.

 The birthing room has a pool, water for labour or birth is encouraged and can offer excellent pain relief and freedom of movement.

 There are all the necessary pain relief options for a normal birth; the only option not available is an epidural.

 There is up to date resuscitation equipment; a neopuff for giving oxygen under positive pressure and all other equipment necessary if there are any problems.